rolandrgarceau/aws-serverless-application-repo/sam-cli-commands.md

 # SAM cli commands
-Look a lot like docker.
-In fact running --use-container can use Lambda like docker container.
+Looks a lot like docker usage.
+In fact running --use-container can use a Lambda like docker container.
 We will expand on this momentarily.
 Link below will get you to the documenttion for flag options when using SAM.
 Don't foget --help if you need to.

 ## cheat sheet command summary